EduardoLatorre/CurrencyConverter/README.md

 # CurrencyConverter
-A program that converts to different currencies
+A program that converts to different currencies using a API to get the current values